-- Department of the Environment (DotE) (2014) Environmental Management Plan Guidelines - Department of the Environment and Energy (DoEE) (2019) Action Management Plan Criteria - Environmental Protection Authority (EPA) Template for Environmental Protection Act 1986 Part IV Environmental Management Plans.
+- Department of the Environment (DotE) (2014) Environmental Management Plan Guidelines - Department of the Environment and Energy (DoEE) (2019) Action Management Plan Criteria.

 The AMP structure and content has been prepared to align to DotE (2014).
 The content has been extended to incorporate the additional criteria as outlined by DoEE (2019).